wazuh/wazuh-documentation/source/user-manual/reference/tools/agent-auth.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: The agent-auth program is the client application used along with ossec-authd to automatically add agents to a Wazuh manager.
+Learn more about it here.

 .. note::